-- During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
-The school continues to give high priority to reviewing and updating pastoral policies.
-Owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school. - In discussion with the inspectors, a group of year 6 and 7 children spoke positively about their learning experiences.
-They reported that they feel safe in school and know what to do if they have any concerns about their well-being.
+During the inspection, the school provided evidence that the arrangements for safeguarding children reflect broadly the guidance from the Department of Education.
+In discussion with the inspectors, a group of year 6 and year7 children reported that they are happy and feel very safe and cared for in school.
+However, owing to the action short of strike, the ETI was unable to evaluate fully the outworking of the arrangements for safeguarding in the school.